sacnorthern/Arduino-EeValues/README.md

 `#include <Crc8.h>`
 However, when compiling the EeValues library, `Arduino/libraries` isn't added to the *System Include Folder List*.
 So two things are required:

-0. the application must `#include <crc8.h>` to create the functions, and
+0. The application must `#include <crc8.h>` to create the functions, and
-0. the library includes this library with the hack `#include "../crc8/crc8.h"`.
+0. The library includes this library with the hack `#include "../crc8/crc8.h"`.
 See [Arduino Build Process](https://code.google.com/p/arduino/wiki/BuildProcess) for details.